Sharky90/100-days-of-code/r1-log.md

 Learned today about Django - Url Mapping and the ability of using the 'include()' function to keep projects clean and modular.
 After that learned about Django - Templates and I do now have a basic understanding of how Django works...
 #100DaysOfCode

+//Day 55 November 20.
+Wednesday //

+Learned about static files in Django - and did a summary project Url Mapping, template and static files, had an issue adding template tags since the jpg image wasn't showing up...
+Will review it again just to mind map it...
+Next will be 'Models'.
+#100DaysOfCode